apiato/documentation/docs/components/main-components/models.md

 They encapsulate the business logic and rules associated with the data, as well as facilitate the communication with the underlying database.

-To generate new models you may use the `apiato:generate:model` interactive command:
+To generate new models you may use the `apiato:make:model` interactive command:

 ```
-php artisan apiato:generate:model
+php artisan apiato:make:model
 ```

 ## Definition & Principles